What Is the BBLS Scheme?

-But the speedy response came with its faults.
+The speedy response came with its faults.
 The BBLS has been targeted by fraudsters who have claimed money on behalf of bogus firms.
-It’s also meant that, because the loans were self-certified, with a lack of affordability checks, the customers’ ability to repay the loans is compromised.
+It’s also meant that, because the loans were self-certified, with a lack of affordability checks, customers’ ability to repay the loans is compromised.

 At the time the scheme was launched and the first loans were issued, no one could have predicted the path of the novel coronavirus, and its impact on the UK and the world.
-People understandably went into panic, and previously solid, established and financially stable companies would have reacted by taking the precious loans.
+People understandably went into a panic, and many previously solid, established and financially stable companies reacted by taking the precious loans.

 The result?
 1.3m loans have been issued, with a total value of over £40bn at an average of £30,000 per loan.

-With just six months left before BBLS customers will need to start making repayments, the scheme, the government and the lenders will be under more scrutiny than ever.
-Lenders had just about recovered from the beating their reputations took in the global financial crisis of a decade ago.
+With just six months left before BBLS customers will need to start making repayments, the scheme, the Government and the lenders will be under more scrutiny than ever.
+Lenders had just about recovered from the beating their reputations took in the global financial crisis a decade ago.
 Now, they’re facing further attention, especially as the BBLS is funded by the public purse.
-Getting the next stage of the scheme’s lifecycle right is critical to protect the fragile reputations of lenders, and the increasingly fragile government ratings.
+Getting the next stage of the scheme’s lifecycle right is critical to protect the fragile reputations of lenders and increasingly fragile government ratings.

-Up to £26bn that’s been loaned to SMEs in the UK is expected to be fraudulent or is expected to default on repayments.
+Up to £26bn that has been loaned to SMEs in the UK is expected to be fraudulent or is expected to default on repayments.
 Managing such a mountain of arrears in such a short space of time is likely to place a significant burden on lenders.
-Stress levels are already high, and increasing amongst SMEs, many of whom haven’t managed to recover from the initial lockdown, and many of whom are under a second phase of lockdown.
+Stress levels are already high and increasing amongst SMEs, with many still recovering from the initial lockdown and ongoing restrictions.
 Handling the expected level of arrears, and handling them well, will be key to protecting lenders’ reputations.

-Many BBLS borrowers will have taken out the loan from a lender which is different from their usual bank.
+Many BBLS borrowers will have taken out their loan from a lender other than their usual bank.
 Not all banks have been part of the scheme, and those that were placed limits and restrictions on the number of loans issued.
-And here lies the opportunity.
-BBLS lenders have the chance to build new relationships with these new business customers, using Open Banking to get complete visibility of their finances across different banks.
+And here lies the opportunity: BBLS lenders have the chance to build new relationships with these new business customers, using Open Banking to get complete visibility of their finances across different banks.
 By doing so, banks can create a more personalised, appropriate and accurate suite of services, based on affordability and behaviour.

-When setting up repayments for the BBLS loans in 2021, lenders should ensure a fair and responsible approach.
-Using Open Banking they can quickly and accurately assess SMEs for genuine affordability.
-By doing so, they will ensure that the agreed level of repayments are possible, and that the business doesn’t spiral into further debt.
+When setting up repayments for BBLS loans in 2021, lenders should ensure a fair and responsible approach.
+Using Open Banking, lenders can quickly and accurately assess SMEs for genuine affordability.
+Doing so will ensure that the agreed repayments are possible and the business won’t spiral further into debt.

-Such payment plans offer flexibility, and can be adjusted quickly to reflect sudden changes in future circumstances.
-For example, Open Banking will enable the lender to see whether the business has been able to recover revenue levels, and assess their level of debt owed elsewhere.
+Such payment plans offer flexibility and can be adjusted quickly to reflect sudden changes in future circumstances.
+For example, Open Banking will enable the lender to see whether a business has been able to recover revenue levels and assess their level of debt owed elsewhere.

-Not only does Open Banking enable quick and accurate assessments, it enables lenders to make fair decisions based on genuine affordability.
-Using this approach will help lenders to protect their reputations by delivering innovative and fair collections of payments back to the government.
+Not only does Open Banking enable quick and accurate assessments, it also allows lenders to make fair decisions based on genuine affordability.
+Using this approach will help lenders protect their reputations by delivering innovative and fair payment collections.
 With the scheme under the microscope, such fair treatment will be welcomed by all parties.

-Many small businesses that have taken out BBLS loans are owned and managed by skilled blue collar workers, “one man bands” and hobbyists.
+Many small businesses that have taken out BBLS loans are owned and managed by skilled blue-collar workers, “one-man-bands” and hobbyists.
 Their business has been stable and secure, perhaps for many decades.
 This unexpected and sudden loss of income caused by the pandemic will have hit them hard.
-Their revenue isn’t just for shareholder dividends, or for reinvestment, it’s to pay household bills and put food on the table.
+Their revenue isn’t just for shareholder dividends, or for reinvestment, it’s to pay household bills and to put food on the table.

-Because of that, many SMEs should indeed be treated as consumers.
-They should be offered forbearance and support measures, just as if the BBLS loan was a mortgage or personal loan.
-Lenders should be looking out for, and be able to spot vulnerabilities in such borrowers, to ensure they’re treated fairly and appropriately.
+Because of this, many SMEs should indeed be treated as consumers.
+They should be offered forbearance and support measures, just as if the BBLS loan were a mortgage or personal loan.
+Lenders should identify and support vulnerabilities in such borrowers, to ensure they’re treated fairly and appropriately.

-Open Banking will provide lenders a genuine picture of the SMEs finances, both personal and business, as they will often overlap and intertwine.
-Without Open Banking, decisions can only be made on the one BBLS account, not taking into consideration the many other factors in play.
+Open Banking will provide lenders with a genuine picture of the SMEs finances, both personal and business, as they will often overlap and intertwine.
+Without Open Banking, decisions can only be made on the one BBLS account, not taking into consideration the many other factors at play.

-In short, using Open Banking to support the entire BBLS loan lifecycle will not only prove beneficial for customers, but for lenders too.
-By operating with forbearance and affordability at the core, lenders of BBLS loans will be able to demonstrate a fair treatment of borrowers, and protect their reputations.
-The government in turn will be able to recoup funds at sustainable levels, while ensuring support is in place for those who need it.
+Using Open Banking to support the entire BBLS loan lifecycle is not only beneficial for customers but for lenders too.
+By operating with forbearance and affordability at the core, lenders of BBLS loans will be able to demonstrate fair treatment of borrowers and protect their reputations.
+The Government in turn will be able to recoup funds at sustainable levels while ensuring support is in place for those who need it.